aadityaguptaaa/diabetic-retinopathy-detection/README.md

-# Diabetic Retinopathy Detection

-## Utilizing Multiprocessing for Large Dataset Processing and Transfer Learning to Fine-Tune Deep Learning Models
+# Diabetic Retinopathy Detection: Utilizing Multiprocessing for Processing Large Datasets and Transfer Learning to Fine-Tune Deep Learning Models

+Efficiently process large datasets & develop advanced model pipelines for diabetic retinopathy detection.
+Streamlining diagnosis.

 ### TL;DR
 This project efficiently handles large datasets to develop a robust deep learning model for diabetic retinopathy (DR) detection.
 Using **PyTorch Lightning**, retinal images are categorized into distinct disease stages.
 Multiple pretrained backbone models are integrated, with training progress monitored via **TensorBoard**.
 Additionally, a **Vite-based frontend web application** is provided to showcase the model’s capabilities.

 The pipeline streamlines data preprocessing, model training, and deployment, making DR diagnosis more accessible and accurate.

----

 ## Introduction
 Diabetic retinopathy is a leading cause of vision loss worldwide.
 Early detection is critical for preventing severe complications.
 This project provides a ready-to-use platform for researchers and enthusiasts to experiment with DR detection using deep learning.

 ### Key features:
 - Efficient handling of large datasets using multiprocessing